yuvaldekel/Event-Driven-Ansible-EDA-Workshop/Moudle 3/README.md

 1. Go to `Authentication Execution` -> `Projects` -> `Create project`.
 2. Name: `OpenShift Automations`.
-3. Point to your forked Git repository URL and select your Git credential.
+3. Point to your forked Git repository URL and select your Git credentials.
+4. Branch: `main`
+5. Unmark `Validae SSL`.
-4. Click `Save` and wait for the project to sync.
+6. Click `Save` and wait for the project to sync.

 ### 3.7 Exercise: Creating a project template in AAP